 - Make sure your doctor knows if you have used medicine for depression, an antibiotic, or an MAO inhibitor within the past 2 weeks.

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease (including aneurysm), heart rhythm problems, high blood pressure, or seizures.
-Tell your doctor if you have bone problems (including osteoporosis), diabetes, cataracts, glaucoma, adrenal gland problems, thyroid problems, tuberculosis, or any type of infection.
+Tell your doctor if you have adrenal gland problems, bone problems (including osteoporosis), cataracts, diabetes, glaucoma, thyroid problems, tuberculosis, or any type of infection.